-Figure 2: Results of 2 unhealthy subjects.
-For each of them first sub-window gives the acquired MMG signal, second sub-window the power spectral density of his MMG signal.
-Third and fourth illustrate respectively the reassigned wavelet scalogram of the MMG signal and its contours plot.
+Figure 2: Results of two unhealthy subjects.
+For each of them the first subwindow gives the acquired MMG signal, the second sub-window the power spectral density of the MMG signal.
+The third and fourth illustrate respectively the reassigned wavelet scalogram of the MMG signal and its contours plot.